Good quality, Victorian walnut - antique, three-tier bookcase on wheels

 Description

-Good quality, Victorian walnut, with a bold edge – what is it?
-A three-tiered stand with shaped shelves and finely turned and rattan supports.
+Good quality, Victorian walnut, with a distinctive shape – what is it?
+A three-tier stand featuring shaped shelves and finely turned and rattan supports.
 This attractive buffet is in its original condition.

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
+Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Towards the end of the century, these styles evolved into pseudo-styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to impress and serve a prominent role in opulence.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style as well is Renaissance, which flourished in the 15th and 16th centuries and significantly impacted furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially crucial when searching for a luxurious antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many counterfeit items.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately vital for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details